Ravjotrayat/Java-Python-Coding/Python/Assignment 5 (Arrays)/README.md

   # Try these questions in Leetcode

-To find the solution from above,write the leetcode question name in the search section and every solution contains the Leetcode question heading as well.
+To find the solution from above,write the leetcode question name in the search section as every solution contains the Leetcode question heading.

 * Questions are arranged from Easy to Hard level.